uvenkatateja/engine-ui/README.md

-# Engine UI
+# Ungine UI

 **Information-First components for operational interfaces.**

-Engine UI is a specialized shadcn/ui registry built for dashboards, admin panels, and monitoring tools.
-While traditional libraries focus on Marketing UI (spacious, soft, and aesthetic), Engine UI is built for Operational UI (dense, precise, and functional).
+Ungine UI is a specialized shadcn/ui registry built for dashboards, admin panels, and monitoring tools.
+While traditional libraries focus on Marketing UI (spacious, soft, and aesthetic), Ungine UI is built for Operational UI (dense, precise, and functional).

 > "The Grafana philosophy brought into the shadcn workflow."

 ## Philosophy

 Most component libraries are designed for landing pages and marketing sites.
-Engine UI is designed for the interfaces you use every day: monitoring dashboards, admin panels, data tables, and operational tools.
+Ungine UI is designed for the interfaces you use every day: monitoring dashboards, admin panels, data tables, and operational tools.

 We believe operational interfaces should be:
 - **Dense but not cluttered** - Maximum information without overwhelming